CeeGitau/CeeGitau/README.md

 ### Hi there, I'm Celeste 👋
 👩‍💻  Software Engineer specializing in React and Full-stack development
-👩‍🎓  Studying Computer Science, with a concentration in Software Engineering
+👩‍🎓  Studied Computer Science, with a concentration in Software Engineering
 🚀  Passionate about building intuitive, user-friendly web applications
 🌱  Always exploring new technologies and improving my problem-solving skills
 💭  AI and Machine Learning (ML) Enthusiast